vinisalazar/metaphor/README.md

 - Annotation (with [Prodigal](https://github.com/hyattpd/Prodigal), [Diamond](https://github.com/bbuchfink/diamond), and the [NCBI COG database](https://www.ncbi.nlm.nih.gov/research/cog-project/))
 - Postprocessing (with custom scripts)

 Metaphor aims to be concise, portable, and sustainable.
 It only includes third-party software that is properly packaged and easily installable.
-Metaphor originally started as Snakemake port of [MetaGenePipe](https://gitlab.unimelb.edu.au/bshaban/metaGenePipe/), developed by by Bobbie Shaban *et al* at the [Melbourne Data Analytics Platform](https://mdap.unimelb.edu.au/), but has since seen significant modifications (including the name change).

 If you have any questions regarding Metaphor, please don't hesitate to open an issue.

 ### Installation